umer2k200/LifeSync/README.md

 ## Future Enhancements

-Areas marked "Coming soon" in the app:
-- Full gym workout tracker with exercise library
-- Meal planning and nutrition tracking
-- Quran reading progress tracker
-- Charity reminder notifications
+Potential improvements for future releases:
-- Push notifications for all reminders
+- Push notifications for all reminders (infrastructure ready, needs wiring)
 - Friend leaderboards for motivation
 - Export data to CSV/PDF
 - Calendar view for tasks and events
-- Analytics and insights dashboard
+- Analytics and insights dashboard with charts
+- Goal deadlines and reminder notifications
+- Enhanced workout analytics and progress charts

 ## Development Notes